Emmo95/MedCare/docs/architecture.md

 ## Architecture Principles

-The architecture follows these principles:
+The architecture follows these principles.

 ### Centralize Shared Services